 In other words, driving a car in Massachusetts without carrying car insurance is a crime, and you can go to jail for not complying.
 That, friends, is a mandate.
 Why the government didn’t hammer home this distinction every chance it had is completely beyond me.

 All of this stuff does appear in the government’s briefs, and most of it emerged at one time or another at oral argument.
 But it was much, much harder to find than it should have been.
 It seems to me that the government got caught up in the other side’s framing of the issues, rather than framing its own case in the most advantageous way.
-If the Court strikes down the Affordable Care Act, the government’s presentation of its case may go down as one of the great cock-ups in Supreme Court history.
+If the Court strikes down the Affordable Care Act, the government’s presentation of its case may go down as one of the great screw-ups in Supreme Court history.